A finite volume Simo-Reissner beam method for moored floating body dynamics: Benchmark Case

 The numerical and experimental wave profiles at the locations listed in Table \ref{table:wavegaugescoords} for both the H12T20 and H15T18 cases are presented in Figure \ref{fig:waveProfiles}.
 While the amplitude agreement between the numerical and experimental data is generally good, an evident phase lag was initially observed.
 This lag likely arises from differences in how waves are generated in the two setups.
 In the experiments, the wave maker may take some time to reach the target amplitude and frequency, and initial disturbances can affect the wave shape.
 In contrast, the numerical simulations assume an ideal and instantaneous start to wave generation, which leads to a timing mismatch.
 To account for this and allow a clearer comparison between the wave profiles, a constant time shift was applied to align the numerical and experimental data.
 The shift was determined by matching the first wave peak and was applied uniformly to all wave gauges within each test case (i.e., a single shift for H12T20 and another for H15T18).
 This adjustment makes it easier to identify differences in wave shape and amplitude.

 Table \ref{tab:wave_amplitudes} provides a quantitative comparison of wave height amplitudes between experimental measurements and the present numerical model.
 These values are extracted using FFT analysis over the interval [6\,\text{s}, 14\,\text{s}], where the amplitude is calculated by identifying the dominant frequency in the spectrum and taking the corresponding magnitude, which is corrected for windowing effects and the length of the signal.
 The simulation shows strong agreement with the experimental amplitudes, particularly near the floating body, where the mesh resolution is finer.
 At wave gauges 2 and 3, the differences between the present model and the experimental results are minor.
-Further downstream, at wave gauges 4, 5, and 6 (Figures \ref{fig:wg412}, \ref{fig:wg415}, \ref{fig:wg512}, \ref{fig:wg515}, \ref{fig:wg612}, and \ref{fig:wg615}), a gradual increase in discrepancy is evident.
-This can be primarily attributed to mesh coarsening in that region, which limits the model’s ability to accurately capture smaller-scale surface variations.
-In addition, part of the observed differences can be due to experimental uncertainties, such as wave reflections from boundaries and interactions with tank walls that are challenging to replicate in the numerical setup.
-Overall, the average amplitude difference compared to the experimental values is 8.39\% for H12T20, with the largest deviation of 13.07\% observed at wave gauge 6.
-For H15T18, the average difference increases slightly to 9.81\%, with a maximum deviation of 13.45\% also occurring at wave gauge 6.
-These results indicate a consistent trend of increasing discrepancy with distance from the body.
+Further downstream, however, a gradual divergence appears at gauges 4–6 (Figures {\ref{fig:wg412}}, {\ref{fig:wg415}}, {\ref{fig:wg512}}, {\ref{fig:wg515}}, {\ref{fig:wg612}}, and {\ref{fig:wg615}}).
+This trend reflects the combined influence of weak residual currents produced by partial reflections at the glass walls, higher-order harmonics introduced by the hinged-flap wavemaker that are absent from the Stokes-II field imposed in the numerical relaxation zone, and mesh coarsening in the absorption region, which increases numerical dispersion and damps the higher-frequency components of the wave train.
+Among these possible sources, the dominant factor is the gradual divergence at the downstream gauges, which is mainly caused by residual reflections in the experimental wave basin and numerical dispersion introduced by mesh coarsening in the absorption zone.
+These effects outweigh the smaller contributions from wavemaker startup transients and higher-order harmonics.
+Overall, the average amplitude difference compared to the experimental values is 0.86\% for H12T20, with the largest deviation of 2.27\% observed at wave gauge 6.
+For H15T18, the average difference increases slightly to 1.30\%, with a maximum deviation of 4.0\% also occurring at wave gauge 6.
 Similar discrepancies have been reported in previous studies using this benchmark.
 For example, \citet{chen_cfd_2022} and \citet{dominguez_sph_2019} observed similar amplitude deviations in downstream gauges.
 This highlights common challenges in maintaining wave accuracy over distance rather than limitations specific to the present model.